Teaching Another Language

 Should I have signs in my classroom in more than one language?

 - Only if you have children in your classroom that speak that language.
 There is no need to label everything in every language, but it is ok to label some things in the child’s home language.
 However, if no one in your class speaks Spanish, then there is no need for Spanish labels in your classroom.

 Should I try to convince the child’s family to speak English at home rather than their home language?

 - No. Encourage the family to keep their home language intact.
 This facilitates communication between the child and the parents and keeps a cultural connection open.
 It also ensures that the child doesn’t surpass the parent’s communication skills in the only common language that they have together.

-Obviously the decision about whether to teach a second language or not is a complex decision with many considerations.
+Obviously, whether to teach a second language or not is a complex decision with many considerations.
 It’s a hot topic, and there are bound to be strong opinions on each side of the decision.
-It’s important to consider each classroom and each family on an individual basis to decide what is best for that situation rather than making across the board decisions.
+Therefore, it’s important to consider each classroom and each family individually to decide what is best for that situation rather than making across-the-board decisions.
 Only then can we be culturally considerate.

 Want to learn more about dual language learners?
 We have a course just for you!